 General and administrative expenses consist of personnel costs, allocated expenses and other expenses for outside professional services, including legal, human resources, audit and accounting services.
 Personnel costs consist of salaries, bonus, benefits and stock-based compensation.
-We have incurred increasing expenses associated with operating as a public company, including expenses related to new hires, compliance with the rules and regulations of the SEC and NASDAQ Stock Market LLC ("NASDAQ"), additional insurance expenses, additional audit expenses, investor relations activities, Sarbanes-Oxley "SOX" compliance expenses and other administrative expenses and professional services.
+We incur expenses associated with operating as a public company, including expenses related to compliance with the rules and regulations of the SEC and Nasdaq Stock Market LLC ("Nasdaq"), insurance expenses, audit expenses, investor relations activities, Sarbanes-Oxley compliance expenses and other administrative expenses and professional services.
 We expect such expenses to continue.